Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Introduction

 for $x,y,z$ vector fields on $M$.
 The crucial peculiarity of the Bismut connection is that it has a skew-symmetric torsion chosen to adapt to the Hermitian context.
 It is indeed the only Hermitian connection with skew-symmetric torsion, which is given by

 When the torsion of the Bismut connection is closed, that is $dJd\omega=0$, the metric is said {\em pluriclosed} (or {\em strong K\"ahler with torsion}, SKT in short).\\

-Let $(M,J,g)$ be a Hermitian manifold.
-The Hermitian metric $g$ is said to be {\em Calabi--Yau with torsion} (CYT in short) if the associated Bismut--Ricci tensor vanishes, i.\,e. $Ric^B(g)=0$, where $Ric^B(g)$ is given by tracing the Bismut curvature tensor $R^B(g)$ in the endomorphism components.
-Calabi--Yau with torsion geometry plays a role in Physics after the works of Strominger \cite{MR851702} and Hull \cite{MR862401}.
-Moreover, CYT structures on non-K{\"a}hler manifolds recently attracted attention as models for string compactifications, see e.g. \cite{MR1954814, MR1989858, MR1959324, MR2030780, MR2095098, MR2096734}.

-Being a Hermitian connection, $\Na^B$ determines a representative of the first Chern class $c_1(M)$ in de Rham cohomology via its Ricci form.
-Therefore, the existence of Calabi--Yau with torsion structures is obstructed by having vanishing first Chern class.
-It turns out \cite[Theorem 3]{MR2764884} that every compact complex homogeneous space with vanishing first Chern class, after an appropriate deformation of the complex structure, admits a homogeneous CYT metric, provided that the complex homogeneous space also has an invariant volume form.
-Then, even if the CYT metrics are generally not unique, in \cite[Theorems 4.6 and 4.7]{MR4554058} it was proved the uniquenes among the homogeneous metrics on class $\mathcal{C}$ manifolds in the sense of \cite{MR3869430} (with the exception of some specific cases).
-Finally, these geometries also arise as static points of a parabolic evolution of Hermitian metrics.\\

-In~\cite{MR2673720} the authors introduced an evolution equation for Hermitian metrics that preserves the pluriclosed condition and is hence called {\em pluriclosed flow}.
+In~\cite{MR2673720} the authors introduced an evolution equation for Hermitian metrics that preserves the pluriclosed condition called {\em pluriclosed flow}.
 It evolves a starting pluriclosed metric $\omega_0$ as

-where $\left(\cdot\right)^{1,1}$ denotes the $(1,1)$-component of the form, and it preserves the pluriclosed condition since $\p\bar\p\left(Ric^B(\omega(t))\right)^{1,1}=0 $ by \eqref{eq: ricci bismut e chern}.
+where $Ric^B(g)$ is given by tracing the Bismut curvature tensor $R^B(g)$ in the endomorphism components, $\left(\cdot\right)^{1,1}$ denotes the $(1,1)$-component of the form, and the flow preserves the pluriclosed condition since $\p\bar\p\left(Ric^B(\omega(t))\right)^{1,1}=0 $ by \eqref{eq: ricci bismut e chern}.
 The pluriclosed flow is particularly well-suited for compact complex surfaces since there is a pluriclosed representative in any conformal class of Hermitian metrics \cite[Théorème 1]{MR470920}.
 As a matter of fact, it has been introduced as an analytic tool to understand the topology and geometry of compact complex surfaces.
 In particular, it is conjectured~\cite[Section~5]{MR3110582} that on a minimal {\em class VII surface} with $b_2>0$ it should detect a rational curve, leading to a parabolic proof of the {\em Global Spherical Shell conjecture}~\cite{MR780359} for $b_2=1$.
-In~\cite{MR4181011} further analysis of the conjectural behavior of the pluriclosed flow on class VII surfaces has been made; see also \cite[Section 7.3]{MR4579184} and the references therein for a survey on its possible application to the classification of complex surfaces.\\
+In~\cite{MR4181011} further analysis of the conjectural behavior of the pluriclosed flow on class VII surfaces has been made; see also \cite[Section 7.3]{MR4579184} and the references therein for a survey on its possible application to the classification of complex surfaces.